 To learn more about how people play dumb, Fiske and her colleagues conducted four separate experiments that included over 700 people.
 Results confirmed that people consistently attached coldness to competence, and that people in positions of power were not only aware of this, but also uncomfortable enough about it to occasionally play dumb.
 This occurs “whenever someone cares about being liked more than about being respected,” Fiske explains.
 While it may seem manipulative, the desire to convey warmth is normal and not malicious, she says.

 Men are not the only ones who feign ignorance, but they’re more likely to do so in status-dependent situations.
 Women play dumb as well, and they might do it more often because there’s more social pressure for women to be liked, Fiske explains.
-And men who play dumb are not always trying to show warmth, she cautions.
+Besides, men who play dumb are not always trying to show warmth.
 In romantic relationships, playing dumb can be used as a way to avoid and block communication.

 “Men play dumb because they feel like when their girlfriend or wife is yelling, if they just get quiet in stonewall, their wife or girlfriend will stop yelling.
-However, this is actually the opposite,” marriage and family therapist Katie Ziskind told Fatherly, adding that this just makes their frustrated partners get louder.
+However, this is actually the opposite,” says marriage and family therapist Katie Ziskind, adding that this just makes their frustrated partners get louder.
 In these instances, instead, it’s better for men to respond and communicate their feelings rather than avoid confrontation completely.